gemfarmer/bee-have/README.md

   - Weight that is bee, weight that is non-bee
 - Needs to support hive health in extremely cold climates.
 - Number of bees in hive
-- Heat in different areas of the hive
+- Temperature in different areas of the hive
-- Being able to adjust heat
+- Being able to adjust/control heat
+- Overall: Hive health!!
+- Noticing regional trends in hive health based on surrounding land

 ## Equipment needed

+- Scale

+## Problems

+- Bees weigh ~ about 0.1g and hives weight many pounds.
+Most scales that exist aren't good at measuring both of these things